Barley Sugar Candy Recipe

 When the top layer of barley water is clear, carefully spoon out 1 cup without disturbing sediment; place in heavy saucepan with sugar and cream of tartar.
 Cook over low heat, stirring, until sugar dissolves.
 Bring to a boil, cover and boil for one minute to wash down the sugar crystals from the sides of the pan.
 Uncover and cook, without stirring, until syrup reaches 300 to 310 degrees (149-154C) or until a strand of syrup dripped into ice water forms hard, brittle strip.
 Remove from heat and lower pan into ice water to stop cooking.
 Add food coloring if desired.

 Pour syrup into molds.
 Let stand until completely cool.
 Remove clips and pry molds apart.
 Wrap candies in plastic bags and store in a cool dry place.

-Note: These can be made festive with food colorings and some enjoy making them into lollipops, or candy "sticks" or "twists"...use your imagination!
+These candies can be made festive with food colorings and some enjoy making them into lollipops, or candy "sticks" or "twists"...use your imagination!
 Keep a candy dish full of these around the holidays.